rolandschuetz/neos-googledocs/README.md

 	GoogleDocs:
 		authentication:
 			# Google OAuth 2.0 client secret file
-			# Place this json file in safe location and provide respective path here.
+			# Place this JSON file in safe location and provide respective path here.
 			# Path should be respective to the DOCUMENT_ROOT\Web folder
 			clientSecretFilePath: ~

-			# This file will be generate automatically for storing the access token temperory
+			# This file will be generate automatically for storing the access token temporary
 			# Please provide safe location with file name
 			# Path should be respective to the DOCUMENT_ROOT\Web folder
 			accessTokenFilePath: ~